-Navitas at WKU offers pathway programs to prepare international students for university studies in the United States.
+Navitas at WKU offers pathway programs that include one year of credit-bearing academic courses to prepare international students for university studies in the United States.
 A detailed description of the program and the minimum academic levels required for entry to the University Pathways Program (UPP) Stage I and UPP State II and Pre-Masters programs offered by WKU are outlined at www.navitas.com/study_university_usa_kentucky.html.

-Joint Admission
+Joint Admission / Enrollment